vinceskahan/v5wiki/forecasting.md

 sudo /etc/init.d/weewx start
 ```

+3. Modify skin and templates to display NWS forecast data

 If everything is working properly, you should see something like this in the log file after the next archive record:

 ```